JezSarai/Jez_Portfolio/Bellabeat_Case_Study.md

 ## Be Still My Beating Heart: Heart Rate
 A normal heart rate for an adult is between 60-100 beats per minute while resting.
 The average maximum heart rate at 100 percent exertion must be between 150 and 200 bpm.
 The maximum heart rate was  80.52 beats per minute.
 The minimum is 58.84 bpm.
 For an adult, a normal h.r. is between 60 to 100 bpm.
 At 4 a.m. some users, present a h.r. a little below the normal rate.
 Users have a mostly sedentary life, spending an average of 20 hours a day with sedentary activity.
 Note that, even on weekends, sedentary activity is high.

+## Are they related?
+Calories and Sedentary Minutes are significantly correlated. (p-value = 5.093x10^-8) While it seems like, the number of steps and METs are not correlated.
+(p-value = 0.58)

 ## Review
 Tuesday is the day with more calorie intake and more sedentary minutes.
-Saturday is the day with more steps and more MET minutes.
+Saturday is the day with more steps and more MET.
+The day with more steps and more METs.
+However, these are not related.

 ## Solutions